ssabaterf/go-battle-bit/Readme.md

 }
 ```

-This request will create a game with 1 million bits, and it will also include 5 AI bots that will compete against the human players.
+This request will create a game with 1 million bits, and it will also include 5 bots that will compete against the human players.

 Next, you need to join the game using the join_game method:
 ```JSON